5l1v3r1/Attackpath/README.md

 # F.A.Q

-# Attackpath
+# Stand-alone
-- Attackpath is a software with exclusive payloads
+- Attackpath.pl, is a software for path/directory traversal which is based on A.I.

+# Stand-alone Payloads
+- Attackpath.pl, have built-in Timing and DDoS evasion with 35,000 payloads

-# Traversal Brute
+# Dictionary Module
-- Traversal Brute is a notorious dictionary based module for Attackpath suite
+- Traversalbrute.pl, is a notorious dictionary based module for Attackpath suite

-# Traversal Brute Payloads
+# Dictionary Module Payloads
 - 25,000 payloads for simple to exclusive evasions

-# Simple Payloads
+# # Dictionary Module Evasion Payloads
-- Simple path reveal
+- simple path/directory reveal

-# Evasion Payloads
 - utf-8 evasion
 - 16 bit evasion
 - duplicate enteries